KangLiao929/DR-GAN/README.md

 ## Dataset

 We synthesize the radial distortion image dataset including the training and test data, based on the polynomial camera model (four distortion parameters: k1, k2, k3, and k4 involved).
-In training/test dataset, the radial distortion image and its corresponding GT are provided.
+In training/test dataset, the radial distortion image and its corresponding GT are provided in 'A' folder and 'B' folder, respectively.

 The whole synthesized dataset is available [here](https://drive.google.com/drive/folders/1VAKPe3nmFVRIxVv35ueTkB2JXCsMvdfS?usp=sharing), which can serve as a benchmark in the field of distortion rectification.
-To our knowledge, there is no released distortion image dataset for training and performance evaluation.
+To our knowledge, there is no released distortion image dataset for both training and performance evaluation.

 ## Getting Started & Testing